katuneko/MyRepos/README.md

 # MyRepos

 ## MEF
-Infrastructure of Pallarel VM Execution and Intaraction.
+Infrastructure of VM Execution and Intaraction in Pallarel.

     Terminal.exe
     MEF.OS.dll